box/box-node-sdk/docs/files.md

 });
 ```

-To download a previous version of the file, pass thew `version` option:
+To download a previous version of the file, pass the `version` option:
 ```js
 client.files.getReadStream('123456', { version: '98765' }, callback);
 ```